-- On 12th April 2020 Prime Minister issued Emergency Order No. 1 of 2020 which criminalizes attacks on health personnel, smuggling, and illegal hoarding of good and medicines. - On 16th September 2020, Sudan announced the lifting of the COVID-19 lockdown in the country as follows: - (i) Activities allowed again in halls, public gardens, exhibitions, and clubs, while the curfew in Khartoum State is reduced to 10:00 p.m 6 a.m.
-Initially the curfew was from 6 p.m to 5 a.m - (ii) Sports matches can resume provided no spectators are present. - (iii) The opening of the new school year initially scheduled for 27th September 2020 will be postponed until 22nd November 2020. - (iv) The State of Health Emergency will be maintained. - On 16th August 2020 the Government eased coronavirus curfew measures in Northern Sudan State whereby markets reopened with a requirement for people to wear face masks and follow health emergency measures, and vehicles disinfected.
-On 10th August 2020, the Government with the support of its partners increased intensive care capacity from 16 beds to 30 beds at the isolation centre for the Jabra Emergency Hospital in southern Khartoum. - Establishment of a National Covid-19 Response Plan with a budget of \$82 million to manage arrivals at points of entry, isolation, patient care, infection prevention and control, supplies, risk communication, surveillance and capacity building. - Daily reporting has been activated at 10 points of entry: Northern, Red Sea, Khartoum, Kassala, Gedarif and West Darfur states; seaports, airports and ground crossings. - Sudan on 14th July 2020 suspended the special entry arrangement for special business representatives and foreign diplomats and their families that was introduced on 1st July 2020.
+- On 16th September 2020, Sudan announced the lifting of the COVID-19 lockdown in the country as follows: - Activities allowed again in halls, public gardens, exhibitions, and clubs, while the curfew in Khartoum State is reduced to 10:00 p.m 6 a.m.
+Initially the curfew was from 6 p.m to 5 a.m - Sports matches can resume provided no spectators are present. - The opening of the new school year initially scheduled for 27th September 2020 will be postponed until 22nd November 2020. - The State of Health Emergency will be maintained. - On 16th August 2020 the Government eased Coronavirus curfew measures in Northern Sudan State whereby markets reopened with a requirement for people to wear face masks and follow health emergency measures, and vehicles disinfected.
+On 10th August 2020, the Government with the support of its partners increased intensive care capacity from 16 beds to 30 beds at the isolation centre for the Jabra Emergency Hospital in southern Khartoum. - Establishment of a National Covid-19 Response Plan with a budget of \$82 million to manage arrivals at points of entry, isolation, patient care, infection prevention and control, supplies, risk communication, surveillance and capacity building. - Daily reporting activated at 10 points of entry: Northern, Red Sea, Khartoum, Kassala, Gedarif and West Darfur states; seaports, airports and ground crossings. - On 14th July 2020, Sudan suspended the special entry arrangement for special business representatives and foreign diplomats and their families that was introduced on 1st July 2020.
 This followed a case where a 9-year-old daughter of the Sudanese attaché in Bangkok tested positive for COVID-19 upon return. - The Qastal-Ashkeet land border crossing with Egypt reopened on 11th June 2020, having been closed in March 2020 over coronavirus concerns. - Sudan Joined the United Nations' Better Than Cash Alliance a digital payments platform to Drive Financial Inclusion and Transparency.

-- New coronavirus protocol for banks issued by the Central Bank of Sudan to guide banking operations in handling of paper money as well as basic hygiene. - Postponement of basic certification exams in all states until further notice. - Measures introduced to shorten the time worshipers spent in mosques to avoid crowding. - Establishment of a national fund to collect donations to combat the pandemic - Khartoum International Airport (KIA) allowing flights from Egypt, Turkey and the United Arab Emirates.
-All passengers arriving at KIA will be tested for COVID-19
+- New Coronavirus protocol for Banks issued by the Central Bank of Sudan to guide banking operations in handling of paper money as well as basic hygiene. - Postponement of basic certification exams in all states until further notice. - Measures introduced to shorten the time worshipers spent in mosques to avoid crowding. - Establishment of a national fund to collect donations to combat the pandemic - Khartoum International Airport (KIA) allowing flights from Egypt, Turkey and the United Arab Emirates.
+All passengers arriving at KIA will be tested for COVID-19 as of July 14 if they do not possess a certificate for being COVID-19 free. - Sudan authorities have opened up gold export trade to private firms including the handling of all exports through Khartoum International Airport. - Ban on maize exports from 15 March 2020 until further notice.

-- as of July 14 if they do not possess a certificate for being COVID-19 free. - Sudan authorities have opened up gold export trade to private firms including the handling of all exports through Khartoum International Airport. - Ban on maize exports from 15 March 2020 until further notice. - Local travel within Sudan allowed including fuel and other essential commodities. - Port Sudan operational but Cargo vessels must meet 14 days quarantine from last departure. - Sudan exports on Egyptian trucks are allowed to leave through Ashkit border crossing as from 3rd June 2020. - Lockdown measures on shops and restaurants lifted as they have been allowed to reopen as from July 6th, 2020. - Sudan announced on 22nd July 2020 about the launch of an online project to help in testing and containing COVID-19.
+- Local travel within Sudan allowed including transport for fuel and other essential commodities. - Port Sudan operational but Cargo vessels must meet 14 days quarantine from last departure. - Sudan exports on Egyptian trucks are allowed to leave through Ashkit border crossing as from 3rd June 2020. - Lockdown measures on shops and restaurants lifted from July 6th, 2020. - Launch of an online project announced to help in testing and containing COVID-19 on 22nd July 2020